DawsonMacPhee/PBB-Manipulation-Library/README.md

+This is a collection of functions for the manipulation of pointers, bits, and bytes.

 Files

     bandb.c
-        Contains all the functions for the assignment bandb.h
+        Contains all the functions in the library. bandb.h
         Contains all the function declarations for the functions in bandb.c test_getbytes.c